jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-12.md

 Though he occasionally mentions the Englishmen he first met at that time.
 He probably could not as yet speak French.
 For even to the last he could only speak it very imperfectly.
 Most of their time in Paris seems to have been spent with Hume

 Sir James Macdonald and
-Lord Beauchamp, who was=
+Lord Beauchamp, who was:
-Hume’s pupil and
+- Hume’s pupil and
-Sir James’s chief friend.
+- Sir James’s chief friend.

 Paris was merely a halting-place for them.
-Their immediate destination was Toulouse
-It was then a favourite resort of the English.
+Their immediate destination was Toulouse It was then a favourite resort of the English.
 It was the second city of France.
 It still wore much of the style of an ancient capital.